TFC-Developers/skillzworld_public/Small of Shame.md

 - It somehow uses a monospace font where the space character is not monospace.

+- The customisable toolbar at the top does not save any layout changes and will break itself into a disconnected mess when starting the program, presumably because of the small default window size, which also does not save changes.

 ### Anything for backwards compatibility
 The AMX Mod X library has accumulated many mistakes over the years that have not been corrected for the sake of backwards compatibility.
 They either get left in or an alternative is provided.